kitnil/awesome/README.md

 - [compilers-targeting-c](https://github.com/dbohdan/compilers-targeting-c) - A list of compilers that can generate C code
 - [awesome-wasm-langs](https://github.com/appcypher/awesome-wasm-langs) - 😎 A curated list of languages that compile directly to or have their VMs in WebAssembly
 - [write-a-hash-table](https://github.com/jamesroutley/write-a-hash-table) - ✏️ Learn how to write a hash table in C
-- [games](https://github.com/leereilly/games) - :video_game: A list of popular/awesome videos games, add-ons, maps, etc. hosted on GitHub.
+- [games](https://github.com/leereilly/games) - :video_game: A list of popular/awesome video games, add-ons, maps, etc. hosted on GitHub.
 Any genre.
 Any platform.
 Any engine.
 - [awesome-scalability](https://github.com/binhnguyennus/awesome-scalability) - The Patterns of Scalable, Reliable, and Performant Large-Scale Systems
 - [emacs-lisp-style-guide](https://github.com/bbatsov/emacs-lisp-style-guide) - A community-driven Emacs Lisp style guide
 - [Waterfox](https://github.com/MrAlex94/Waterfox) - The official Waterfox 💧 source code repository